Summary

 On successful completion of the module, students will be able to:

-• Critically discuss underpinning pathophysiology of disease processes through systems approach in order to implement appropriate care interventions for neonates.
+- Apply underpinning pathophysiology of disease processes through systems approach in order to evaluate safe nursing interventions for neonates.

-• Demonstrate an in-depth understanding of appropriate communication skills with families and other members of the multidisciplinary team when caring for neonates across a variety of situations.
+- Appraise and apply appropriate communication with families and other members of the multidisciplinary team when caring for the neonate across a variety of situations.

 150 Hours of blended learning: